 The minimum amount charged per trade allocation is as follows:

-An IB-calculated advisor fee is automatically billed to the client's account with blanket client authorization using any of the following in any combination:
+An IBKR-calculated advisor fee is automatically billed to the client's account with blanket client authorization using any of the following in any combination:

 Entered as an annualized percentage, applied on a daily, monthly or quarterly basis.